vanely/engen/README.md

 `PublicEnvGenerator/utils/git-utils/git_utils.sh`

 ### Install Programs
 Add install functions and put them in install arrays.
-Still need to add installs for other OSes
+TODO: Add installs for other OSes

 ### Steps To Execute
-The main.sh executable at the top level of PublicEnvGenerator creates all the directories for the env, and clones the respective git repos from my github account into them.
+The `main.sh` executable at the top level of PublicEnvGenerator will present the following choices

+0: Generate Programming Environment
+1: Install Programs
+2: Clean Up
+3: Git Utils